Mongolia Must-Reads: Hearing Birds Fly: A Nomadic Year in Mongolia by Louisa Waugh

 Ever wondered about the realities of daily life in rural Mongolia?
 The travelogue Hearing Birds Fly by Louisa Waugh describes the year the author spent living in Tsengel – the westernmost settlement in Mongolia set amidst the Altai mountains near the border with neighbouring Kazakhstan.

 Having worked for two years in Ulaanbaatar, the capital of Mongolia, journalist Louisa Waugh wanted a different experience of Mongolia and after a few months of searching, she was invited to teach in the remote community of Tsengel.
-Tsengel means ‘delight’ which does seem to mock the town.
+Tsengel means ‘delight’ which does seem to mock the small town.
 In fact, Waugh writes exactly that:

 ‘This still seems a bizarre, almost mocking name for my former home: an unlit, windswept village where death and life were so raw, crude and compelling.’